psenough/NPlusPlusAssistant/README.md

 ## Stuff it'll eventually do (if i ever find the time)

+* button to run Eddy installer on mappacks that have one (instead of having to install things seperately)

 * load from github instead of google spreadsheets (links on google spreadsheets are linking discord files, which are not very long term permanent)

 * detect new official N++ version updates and update the backups accordingly (npp.dll most importantly)